Mowbray-R-V/Exoskeleton_control_Tmotor/README.md

 ## Issuses addressed in the Tmotor firmware

 * The motor sudenly jerks after the first CAN start command, a inherent problem in the Tmotor firmware.
-* Zero positioning of the motor fails at random instants, build a safetry filter to address it.
+* Zero positioning of the motor fails at random instants, build a safety filter to address it.

 * Establishing a robust CAN communcation with the motors.
-* Increasing sampling time with optimizing memory access of the python code.